kns94/IDE15/ReadMe.md

     3. Please run the script - `./realtime_median.sh` on the terminal; it will execute the python file `/src/realtime_median.sh` The system will download tweets and calculate median of unique words as the tweet arrives.
 Again, you'll require App secret to execute this script.

     4. Please run the script `./knowledge_extraction.sh` on the terminal to execute `/src/Knowledge_Extraction.py` It will use Alchemy API to extract entity and entity type from the tweets; Please note that key would be required to run it.
 I have added a sample key; but it can only process 1000 data inputs a day.
-Please visit [website](http://www.alchemyapi.com/api/register.html) to get a free key.
+Please visit the [website](http://www.alchemyapi.com/api/register.html) to get a free key.

 ###### Introduction